 Before you bid for properties, you need to make sure that you can afford to pay the rent, rent in advance, council tax, utility bills and all the other costs that come with moving to a new property.
 If your bid is successful and you are offered a property you will normally move quite quickly.

-The following sources are available to help with debt management:
+Alternatively, the following organisations are available to help with debt management:

 Citizens Advice provides free, confidential and impartial advice.
 As the UK's largest advice provider, the Citizens Advice service also delivers a range of money advice services.